openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 You can find them in the github repository for the COBOL course, in the subfolder **/COBOL Programming Course #2 - Advanced Topics/Challenges/Debugging**.

-# COBOL Challenge - The Covid 19 Reports
+# COBOL Challenge - The COVID-19 Reports

-Today, you are tasked to create a COVID-19 Summary Report of all the countries around the world.
-The information will come from COVID19API website.
+Today, you are tasked to create a COVID-19 Summary Report of all the countries around the world, using information from the COVID19API website.

-Here are the instructions:
+## Instructions

 - Extract the response from this API: https://api.covid19api.com/summary.
-You will receive a JSON file that is similar to the photo below:
+You will receive a JSON file that is similar to the image below:

 ![](Images/cobolchCOV19-img1.png)